 Administrators, can accept, reject, hold, and edit each request according.

-Upon accepting a join request, that person's information will either create new person and family in the People tab or if a match is found, it will update the existing person's information.
+Upon accepting a join request, that person's information will either create a new person and family in the People tab or if a match is found, it will update the existing person's information.

-Rejecting the request will flag the request accordingly and any email addresses used in that request will not available for future join requests until an administrator deletes/clears that request.
+Rejecting the request will flag the request accordingly and any email addresses used in that request will not be available for future join requests until an administrator deletes/clears that request.